Our Mission and History

 Land acquisition dollars are accessed through the New Jersey Department of Environmental Protection (NJDEP)Green Acres Program and the State Agricultural Development Committee (SADC) – both funded by the Garden State Preservation Trust (GSPT); county and municipal open space funds, and, in some cases, donated by foundations and individuals.
 Our operating budget is funded entirely through private donations from individuals, local businesses, corporations and foundations.
 These critical operating funds are contributed through sponsorships, special events and galas, annual donations, Taplin Circle membership, and bequests.

 Background Information and Press Releases:

 D&R Greenway Land Trust also provides technical assistance to citizen groups and municipalities in creating local greenways throughout many counties.
 We consider it a vital component of our mission to provide education and promote awareness about the need to preserve land appropriately, how to conduct transactions, and how to be good stewards of the land.
 The Johnson Education Center is helping us take this goal a step further by providing adequate space and tools to create better conservation programs across the State of New Jersey.
 In addition, we are working hard to foster the development of trails and parks that enable individuals to enjoy the land we’ve worked so diligently to preserve.
 To ensure the accomplishment of these goals, we have developed a stewardship program to actively manage land our preserved lands for wildlife conservation and as valuable bird habitat.
-We have created two organizations for which we provide staff support and guidance: New Jersey Trails Association and Friends for the Marsh.
+We have created two organizations for which we provide staff support and guidance: New Jersey Trails Association and Friends for the Abbott Marshlands.